andela/rails-api-practice/README.md

 * Unit Testing and Controller Testing.
 We will test validations and controller endpoints.
 * ActiveModel Serializers for manipulating the delivered JSON.
 * Rails routes, gemfile
 * We will explore how to use the pry gem which is a kind of Ruby debugger.
+* We will read some documentation and try to figure out how to solve our own bugs.

+By the end of this long multi-part tutorial, you will have a basic understanding of how to build a simple rails api without views, javasript files, and controllers that can deliver HTML views.
+This API can then be consumed by a separate client-side Angular application by hitting this api's endpoint and getting back JSON data.
+Bear with me... it'll be worth it.

 #### Let's Begin.